Mediation Services

 If you and the other party both agree that you would like to postpone your court date in order to give you time to mediate, we can have you sign a request, which we will send to the court, asking for a continuance (postponement to a later date).
 If you wish to change your court date for any other reason, you will need to contact the clerk of the small claims court in which your case was filed.
 The clerk can tell you how to proceed.
 Look for the court contact information on your court papers.

-Can you still help if one of the parties lives outside King County?
+Can the DRC still help if one of the parties lives outside King County?

-We may be able to help you if your dispute can be resolved over the phone.
+We may be able to help you if your dispute is a very simple one that can be resolved over the phone.
 If your dispute would need to be resolved with face-to-face mediation, the out-of-town party or parties would need to come to King County.

 Are there dispute resolution centers outside King County?

 Yes.
-There are 18 other dispute resolution centers in Washington State, all of which are listed on Resolution Washington's Web site, at www.resolutionwa.org.
-Also, the DRC is a member of the National Association for Community Mediation, which has contact information for over 550 dispute resolution centers around the country and beyond.
-Their Web site is at www.nafcm.org.
+There are 19 other Dispute Resolution Centers in Washington State, all of which can be found on this website: Resolution Washington.
+The DRC is also a member of the National Association for Community Mediation, which has contact information for over 550 dispute resolution centers around the country and beyond.

 Is mediation the same as arbitration?

-No. In arbitration, the arbitrator listens to both parties and then makes a ruling, a bit like a judge.
-In mediation, the mediator helps the parties create an agreement themselves, and the mediator doesn't make any ruling or decisions for the parties.
+No. In arbitration, the arbitrator listens to both parties and then makes a ruling, like a judge.
+In mediation, the mediator helps the parties create an agreement that works well for both of them, and the mediator doesn’t make any ruling or decisions for the parties.

 Is a mediated settlement legally binding?